LuisAlejandro/agoras/docs/linkedin.rst

-Post the last URL from an atom feed into LinkedIn
+Post the last URL from an RSS feed into LinkedIn
 -------------------------------------------------

-This command will parse an atom feed located at ``--feed-url``, and publish the last ``--max-count`` number of entries published in the last ``--post-lookback`` number of seconds.
+This command will parse an RSS feed located at ``--feed-url``, and publish the last ``--max-count`` number of entries published in the last ``--post-lookback`` number of seconds.
 The post content will consist of the title and the link of the feed entry.
 The post will be published with your account identified by ``--linkedin-username`` and ``--linkedin-password``.

+Please read about how the RSS feed should be structured in the `RSS feed section <rss.rst>`_.
+This ensures that the feed is correctly parsed and that the post content is properly formatted.
 ::

       agoras publish \